mgi166/hipchat_searcher/README.md

 `hipchat_searcher` search for a regular expression the words that you specify.
 In the specifications of the [hipchat api](https://www.hipchat.com/docs/apiv2/), `hipchat_searcher` search of the upcoming 100 comments.

-* Search the words in all room
-   * But it searches ALL the room that user know, so there may be heavy.
+* Search the words in all room. (but it searches ALL the room that user know, so there may be heavy)

 ```
 hps word